-Am I eligible for care from Hatch ?
+Am I eligible for care from Hatch Private Maternity?

-You are eligible for care with Hatch Private Maternity if you hold a valid Medicare card (or have cover under Allianz Care Australia – for overseas students and visa holders), are privately insured with hospital and obstetric cover, and and meet our eligibility criteria.
+You are eligible for care with Hatch Private Maternity if you hold a valid Medicare card (or have cover under Allianz Care Australia – for overseas students and visa holders), are privately insured with hospital and obstetric cover, and meet our eligibility criteria.
 Unfortunately high-risk pregnancies are not eligible for care at Hatch (this includes multiple pregnancies, fetal anomalies, pre-existing complex medical conditions, a positive diagnosis on a early Glucose Tolerance Test (GTT) or previous high risk obstetric history).
 To find out if you are eligible, you can make a free, no-obligation initial appointment with one of our midwives.

 Do I need private health insurance to be cared for by Hatch?

 Do I need a GP referral to visit Hatch?

 We welcome a referral from your GP, however, you do not need a GP referral to see us and have your baby with Hatch.
-After your initial appointment, our midwives are able to refer to our obstetricians.
+After your initial appointment, our midwives are able to refer you to our obstetricians.
 Rest assured, we will of course liaise with your GP on your pregnancy management and ongoing care.

 I am currently receiving pregnancy care through the public system but I have private health insurance.
 Am I able to transfer to Hatch?

-Yes, we accept women who are currently being cared for in the public system, provided they have private hospital and obstetric cover, and meet our other eligibility requirements.
-We accept women or transfers up until 36 weeks’ gestation.
+Yes, we accept women who are currently being cared for in the public system or GP shared-care, provided they have private hospital and obstetric cover, and meet our other eligibility requirements.
+We accept women or transfers up until 37 weeks’ gestation.

 Will I see the same midwife and obstetrician for all of my appointments?

-Where will I have my baby with Hatch Private Maternity?
+Where will I have my baby with Hatch?

-All Hatch births will be attended at the Mater Mothers’ Private Hospital in South Brisbane.
+All Hatch births will be attended at Mater Mothers’ Private Brisbane in South Brisbane.